zany2dmax/catchall/README.md

 ## ipconvert
 Converts IP ranges (aka 192.168.1.0-192.168.1.255) to a CIDR value (192.168.1.0/24) OR vice-versa.
 Automatically can tell ranges and CIDRs.

+## Azure AD email checks

+Using Microsofts Graph API to get all users of a given tenant and pull out last time they changed their password.